awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-authentication.md

 1. Review your authorized apps\.
 ![\[Review authorized apps in GitHub.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/oauth-apps.png)![\[Review authorized apps in GitHub.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Review authorized apps in GitHub.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-### Use GitHub and the CodePipeline CLI to Create and Rotate Your GitHub Personal Access Token on a Regular Basis<a name="GitHub-rotate-personal-token-CLI"></a>
+### Use GitHub and the CodePipeline CLI to create and rotate your GitHub personal access token on a regular basis<a name="GitHub-rotate-personal-token-CLI"></a>

 The advantage of using tokens instead of passwords in a script is that tokens can be revoked or rotated\.
 You can also grant specific privileges and permissions to a personal access token\.
 Tokens should be stored securely and rotated or regenerated routinely\.
 Token rotation is recommended by [RFC\-6819 \(OAuth 2\.0 Threat Model and Security Considerations\), section 5\.1\.5\.3](https://tools.ietf.org/html/rfc6819#section-5.1.5.3)\.